momentohq/public-dev-docs/docs/mediastore/streaming/capture/rtmp.md

 The method we used in this demo was the [CDN route](/mediastore/streaming/decoding-video#using-a-cdn-with-header-forwarding) for accessing media files.
 This CDN takes requests and forwards a Momento auth token directly to Momento MediaStore.
 If you do not have a CDN configured to do this, the media player will be unable to fetch the manifest and segments.
 :::

-You are now be ready to handle RTMP live streaming, transcoding, and storing segments in **Momento MediaStore**.
+You are now ready to handle RTMP live streaming, transcoding, and storing segments in **Momento MediaStore**.
 You can adjust the stream quality, segments length, and other parameters based on your streaming needs.
 Happy coding!